camaraproject/OTPValidation/README.md

 * Service APIs for “OTPValidation” (see APIBacklog.md)
   * The OTP SMS API facilitates real-time verification of a user's device by sending a unique code via SMS to the specified mobile phone number.
 The process involves three key steps:
 1. **Code Generation and Delivery:**
-   The API consumer (e.g., an application) requests the operator to send an SMS containing a one-time code along with an optional message to the user's mobile device.
+   The send-code API is used by the API consumer (e.g., an application) to request a one-time code to be sent by SMS to the application user's mobile phone along with an message to the user's mobile device.
 2. **User Input:**
    The user receives the SMS and enters the received code into the application.
 3. **Verification:**
-   The application submits the entered code back to the API, which then verifies its accuracy and responds with a confirmation indicating whether the code is valid.
+   The application submits the entered code using the validate-code API, which then verifies its accuracy and responds with a confirmation indicating whether the code is valid.

 This process ensures secure, real-time validation of user possession of the specified device, enhancing authentication security.
   *  by delivering a one-time password (OTP) to it through SMS and validating the received code with the user's operator after the code is entered as requested.